Live Action (organization): Social media

 Live Action has the largest social media presence of any non-profit anti-abortion organization.
 The organization has been subject to restrictions from multiple social media platforms.

 In 2017, Twitter restricted Live Action from advertising on the platform, flagging Live Action's content as "sensitive."
 In June 2019, Pinterest permanently banned Live Action for spreading "harmful misinformation, [which] includes medical misinformation and conspiracies that turn individuals and facilities into targets for harassment or violence," following allegations by Live Action that Pinterest had restricted its content by placing it on a list of "blocked pornography sites," per a whistleblower at the social media platform.
 Pinterest did not specify which Live Action content prompted the ban.
 In August 2019, Live Action sent cease-and-desist letters to Pinterest and YouTube alleging discrimination in suppressing Live Action content and videos.
 That same month, Facebook fact-checkers marked as "false" two Live Action videos that stated "abortion is never medically necessary."
 After Live Action and a group of Republican senators challenged this move as politically motivated censorship, an internal review took place and Facebook retracted the false markers on the videos.

 On January 30, 2020, video-sharing social networking service TikTok banned Live Action's channel "due to multiple Community Guidelines violations" after the group posted a video of a woman choosing between an anti-abortion-rights and pro-abortion-rights pill, a meme derived from the film The Matrix.
 By the next day, TikTok restored Live Action's account, calling the block a "mistake" based on "human error by a moderator."

 Protests

 In May 2019, Live Action members held a protest in Philadelphia to rally against alleged harassment of abortion rights opponents by Representative Brian Sims in videos he made and published online.

+Website statements

+In July 2026, attorneys representing 13 women in Idaho who were not allowed abortions for their fetuses with fatal diagnoses sent a letter demanding that the Live Action website and its founder Lila Rose remove "false and defamatory" articles about those women from its website and post a retraction.
+Several of the women were part of a 2024 lawsuit challenging Idaho's abortion ban, and made public statements about their reasons for opting to end their pregnancies.
+The Live Action website later posted articles challenging the diagnoses or claiming that they were not dangerous, and claiming the women had other reasons for seeking abortion.